Balkaneros91/whatsss-the-tea/README.md

 - Semantic HTML
 - All the links has their aria-labels
-- The color choice and the backgroud images doesn't disturb the content
+- The color choices and the backgroud images doesn't disturb the content
-- All the images under the gallery site are informativly described
+- All images under the gallery site are informativly described

 ## Technologies Used